Please Wait

 Distinction between Smurfing and Structuring

-Smurfing- the main objective is to conceal the real source and type of laundered money.
+Smurfing- the main objective is to conceal the real source of money drawing and the type of laundered money.
 Smurfing tries to evade regulatory agencies’ detection procedures by dividing big amounts of illicit money into smaller transactions by utilizing various people or accounts.

 Structuring- Even though it also entails breaking up big sums of money into smaller transactions, the main goal of structuring is to avoid particular reporting requirements given by financial institutions or regulatory agencies.
 In contrast to smurfing, structuring primarily aims to avoid raising obligatory reporting thresholds rather than to hide the funds’ unlawful nature.